 ➡️ More on interpreting LFT patterns coming soon...

-🔬 Liver Function Tests: A Deeper Di
+🔬 Liver Function Tests: A Deeper Dive

 Liver Function Tests (LFTs) are actually a group of different blood tests that tell us about various aspects of liver health—not just how well your liver is "functioning," but also whether there’s inflammation, blockage, or stress.
 Each marker reflects a slightly different process, which is why patterns matter more than any one number.